Skip navigation

 - All other minimum workplace entitlements in line with the National Employment Standards (including leave entitlements and all other minimum entitlements)

-Recruitment Activity/Labour Market Testing
+Recruitment Activity/Labour Market Testing (as per the Department of Home Affairs requirement)

 • A copy of at least two (2) job advertisements as published within the last 12 months on a platform with national reach for a minimum period of 28 days (4 weeks); the advertisements must include: